The Third Capacity: Relational Presence

 This is where Relational Presence comes in.

-Relational Presence is the ability to be with him without needing him to change.
-To see who he actually is—right now, in this moment—without projecting, without managing, without trying to fix him.
+Relational Presence is the ability to see who he actually is right now.
+In this moment, without projecting, without managing and without trying to fix him.

 But it's the only way to see the truth of your marriage.
 And it's the only way to create the conditions where real connection becomes possible.